-Hi, my name is Anita Usherwood and I’m a registered nurse and the registered manager at Langham Court.
+Hi, my name is Anita Usherwood and I’m a registered nurse and the Clinical lead for the Huntington and Langham Estate.
 I have worked in a variety of different care settings since leaving school (which was a few years ago now), as well as in schools, disabilities, accident emergency and surgical assessments.
 I have always been fond of the older generation, and was very close to my grandparents growing up.
 Langham Court is truly where my heart lies.
 I have a very positive approach, always finding ways to overcome challenges for both our staff and, of course, our residents, and building on them for a better future.
 I like to think I have a great sense of humour and I always like to come across as friendly, warm & funny.

 When I’m not at work, I spend time with my ever-growing family of two daughters, three sons, seven grandsons and one granddaughter, and they are all the most important aspects of my personal life.
 I love animals and have two tortoises and two dogs, as well as having a desire to travel.
 I hope to see and enjoy as many countries and their cultures as I can.
 I also enjoy sketching, but perhaps need to work on my techniques more when I have the time.

 I’m Natasha, a nurse at Huntington House.
 I started working in the care industry when I was still at school – actually, from the age of 15.
 For about 10 years I worked in care, and then progressed to do my nursing degree.
 I would definitely recommend working in care.
 It is very rewarding, and it’s nice to know that you’ve helped people – it gives you a real sense of achievement.